About

 Luke has helped a number of early-stage government-focused companies gain momentum, including FedScoop and StateScoop, where he stood up editorial and digital operations, and the open data platform company NuCivic (acquired in 2014), where he led product marketing.

-In 2014, he founded Agile Government Leadership as a community project that brought awareness to open and agile methodologies for better digital service delivery by government.
+He founded Agile Government Leadership as a community project that brought awareness to open and agile methodologies for better digital service delivery by government.
 AGL is now Technologists for the Public Good.

 A civic hacker at heart, he’s built a number of open source, community-based projects, including ScanGov (government digital service monitor), Proudly Serving (local government digital services handbook), GovPress (government WordPress theme) and CityCamp (global civic technology unconference).

 He civic hacks with his son, Elias, under the moniker Civic Hacking Agency.
-They also host and mentor Code@TheLibrary, a self-directed youth coding meet-up at their local library.

 His past volunteer service includes mentoring youth with Fairfax County’s (Virginia) Befriend-A-Child program; hosting a Bosnian refugee family with the International Rescue Committee; and providing hospice care support with Pathways Home Health and Hospice.

-Luke graduated from George Mason University with degrees in government and politics and tnternational studies.
+Luke graduated from George Mason University with degrees in government and politics and international studies.
 He was editor-in-chief of the GMU newspaper, The Broadside, where he led staff to win the university’s first national Associated Collegiate Press honors.